Joseph T. Coyle, MD

-- Eben S. Draper Professor of Psychiatry
+- Eben S. Draper Professor of Psychiatry, Emeritus

 Dr. Coyle is a member of the Institute of Medicine (1990), a fellow of the American Academy of Arts and Sciences (1993), and a distinguished fellow of the American Psychiatric Association.
 He is past president of the American College of Neuropsychopharmacology (2001) and of the Society for Neuroscience (1991).
-He is the editor of JAMA Psychiatry.
+He is a former editor of JAMA Psychiatry.

-Dr. Coyle has focused on genes that regulate the function of the N-methyl-D-aspartate receptor (NMDAR), which is involved in excitatory neurotransmission, neuronal development, and neuroplasticity.
-The lab has shown that when NMDAR function is impaired by a genetic mutation, they can recreate, in the mouse, the structural, neurochemical, and functional alterations in the brain that are characteristic of schizophrenia—for example, cognitive and memory impairments for which there are currently no effective treatments.
+Dr. Coyle focused on genes that regulate the function of the N-methyl-D-aspartate receptor (NMDAR), which is involved in excitatory neurotransmission, neuronal development, and neuroplasticity.
+His research has shown that when NMDAR function is impaired by a genetic mutation, they can recreate, in the mouse, the structural, neurochemical, and functional alterations in the brain that are characteristic of schizophrenia—for example, cognitive and memory impairments for which there are currently no effective treatments.
 Most recently, they have shown that by pharmacologically restoring NMDAR function in these “schizophrenic” mice, their structural, neurochemical, and cognitive deficits can be reversed, pointing to new strategies for more effective treatments for schizophrenia and potentially other serious mental illnesses.

 D-serine, a co-agonist at the NMDAR, is synthesized from L-serine by the enzyme serine racemase (SR).
 Immunocytochemistry now indicates that SR is expressed primarily in forebrain glutamatergic neurons with the remainder in GABAergic interneurons.
-In their study “D-Serine and Serine Racemase are Localized to Neurons in the Adult Mouse and Human Forebrain,” the lab utilized SR deficient (SR-/-) mice, which have <15 % of normal D-serine levels, to validate and optimize a D-serine immunohistochemical method.
+In the study “D-Serine and Serine Racemase are Localized to Neurons in the Adult Mouse and Human Forebrain,” Coyle’s lab utilized SR deficient (SR-/-) mice, which have <15 % of normal D-serine levels, to validate and optimize a D-serine immunohistochemical method.
 Findings conclusively demonstrated that most D-serine is both synthesized and stored in neurons.
 It will be important to determine the functional significance for the separation of synthesis and storage of D-serine in neurons, as well as the presence of this NMDAR co-agonist in GABAergic interneurons.